natashabk/tinybox/README.md

 The given API (hosted on Heroku) returns information about 50 different venues.

-In order to provide more functionality to the app, I also set up a Firebase API with 25 URLs to stock photos from Unsplash.com.
+In order to provide more functionality to the app, I also set up a Firebase API with 25 URLs to stock photos of event venues from Unsplash.com.

+I use a Google API key (stored in .env on my machine, or in the Netlify env variables for the hosted site)